 Possible Defenses for Resisting Arrest in Florida

-To be convicted for resisting arrest in Florida, your actions must be proven.
-If the only evidence is the officer’s word, then the case can usually be dismissed.
-Your criminal defense attorney can work to find the facts, such as through video evidence (body cams) or any other witness testimonies that may contradict the officer’s story.
+If the only evidence is the officer’s word, then the case can sometimes be dismissed.
+Your criminal defense attorney can work to find the weak points of the case, such as through video evidence (body cams) or any other witness testimonies that may contradict the officer’s story.

 Involuntary Reactions or Excessive Force